Spine-Biomechanics-Group-Alkalay-Lab/Spine-Muscle-Segmenter/README.md

    nnUNetv2_predict -i "/path/to/input" -o "/path/to/output" -d 001 -c 3d_fullres
    ```
    - Replace `/path/to/input` and `/path/to/output` with your actual input and output directories (folders).
-   - Replace `001` with the appropriate dataset ID for your project.
+   - `001` represents the model name for more information look up [nnUnetv2](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/how_to_use_nnunet.md)

 ---